kwendim/NFCTicket/README.md

 ## Key management

-The authentication key is stored on the reader using the Android [keystore](https://developer.android.com/training/articles/keystore) system.
-The reader sets the key of the card at issue time.
+The authentication key is stored on the reader which sets the key of the card at issue time.
 The key is formed of a generated key and the UID of the NFC card.

 The HMAC key is stored only on the reader using the same method as the authentication key and the same format (a different generated key and the UID of the NFC card).